ps5-payload-dev/bdj-ipv6-hen/README.md

 TODO

 ## Reporting Bugs
-If you encounter problems with bdj-umtx-hen, please [file a github issue][issues].
+If you encounter problems with bdj-ipv6-hen, please [file a github issue][issues].
 If you plan on sending pull requests which affect more than a few lines of code, please file an issue before you start to work on you changes.
 This will allow us to discuss the solution properly before you commit time and effort.

 ## License
-bdj-umtx-hen is licensed under the GPLv3+.
+bdj-ipv6-hen is licensed under the GPLv3+.

 [h1]: https://hackerone.com/reports/1379975
 [insp1]: https://github.com/sleirsgoevy/bd-jb